ehcastroh/Pardigm-RiskEx/README.md

 For this project we decided to split our overall scope into three steps.

 #### I. Data Cleaning
-    1) Web Scraping and/or API utilization
+    1) Web Scrapping and/or API utilization
     2) IMetadata Extraction
     3) Preprocessing and Writing